 Bring tap water to a full boil for one minute before using.

 - To avoid burning yourself, allow water to cool before pouring into clean, dry containers.
+Store in the refrigerator.

 - Use the boiled water for ice cubes, tooth brushing and mixing with concentrates.
 You do not need to use boiled water for food that will be cooked before eating.